-If the never-ending niggles of back pain in pregnancy is getting you down, you’re not alone.
+If the never-ending niggles of back pain in pregnancy are getting you down, you’re not alone.
 Natalie, mother of baby Jack, was experiencing pelvic pain in her pregnancy that was worsening over time.
 When she finally took action and found relief – she wondered why she didn’t look for answers sooner.

 Now she is sharing her story of pelvic girdle pain with physiotherapist and pelvic floor expert, Heba Shaheed in our new Babyology podcast, Bellies, Bits and Babies.

 “It was probably around halfway through my second trimester that I start to get a few niggles here and there; the odd bit of round ligament pain which wasn’t too bothersome, but then towards the third trimester, it became quite debilitating pain – pelvic girdle pain – which made it really difficult for me to sort of do daily life.”

 “It [the pain] was in the lower area of my abdomen.
 When I would stand up suddenly or sort of make a sudden movement, I would suddenly get this sort of stabbing pain down there.”

 Pelvic girdle pain is a common pregnancy condition that affects about 1 in 5 pregnant women and describes the pain, and problems with movement, of the bones and joints in the pelvis.